 The following tables summarizes the status of the various ITU technical characteristics relating to maritime communication applications both for those already existing as well as for those foreseen in e-Navigation.
 They outline where existing characteristics are likely to need updating or elsewhere new characteristics need to be developed.
 If changes are required they will take place through the appropriate ITU Study Groups.

-ITU Study Groups (SG) are responsible for developing and maintaining Recommendations, some of which are used as technical background for amending the frequency allocations at the periodic World Radio Conferences (WRC).
+ITU Study Groups (SG) are responsible for developing and maintaining Recommendations, some of which are used as technical background for amending the frequency allocations at the periodic World Radiocommunications Conferences (WRC).
 Study groups are established and assigned study questions by a Radiocommunication Assembly (RA) to prepare Recommendations for approval by ITU Member States.
 In the case of e-Navigation two SG’s are likely to be involved in the development of material to be agreed at WRC, namely SG4 and SG5.

 SG4 relates to satellite services, covering systems and networks for the following service: